nithril/angular-draganddrop/README.md

 ### Usage

 Controllers handles dragged item rendering.

-Why a `ngRepeat`  I have planned to add support for multi touch.
+A `ngRepeat` is only usefull for multi touch purpose.

 Controllers must be added just before the end `</body>` element